tzickel/justredis/README.md

 If you configured the client to decode the results as unicode strings, but you want a specific result to be left as an bytes, you can specify that.
 The API Questions below shows how to do that.

-If for set the connection to handle results as unicode strings, but you want to recive a specific

 Roadmap
 ---